pat246/spring-data-entry/README.md

 # spring-data-entry
 ## Overview
-Spring data rest based backend service to manage domain objects.
-Front end is built using react library ver.
-17 To start with basics, it only requires:
+Spring data-rest backed service to manage JPA Entities.
+Front end is built using react library (ver.
+17) To start with basics, it only needs:
 1. JPA Entity class
 2. Spring Repository interface for that Entity

 ## lib-data-entry
-Add this dependancy to your spring boot application so it will start exposing spring data rest endpoints
+Add this dependancy to your spring boot application so it will start exposing spring data-rest endpoints

 ## data-entry-demo
 Demo spring boot application using lib-data-entry project.
 It uses h2 db for demo purpose.
 Run this demo project to evaluate this feature.